 Looking for a new way to enjoy fresh fruits and vegetables?
 Slaws are perfect, easy-to-prepare dishes.
-The varieties are many and the ingredients are plentiful, making them a brilliant twist on salads — and they are good for you, too.
+Looking for a new way to enjoy fresh fruits and veggies?
+Slaws are perfect, easy-to-prepare dishes: The varieties are many and the ingredients are plentiful, making them a brilliant twist on salads — and they are good for you, too.

 While there are countless slaw variations, two traditional coleslaw ingredients are cabbage and carrots — both of which boast healthy nutrition profiles.